Vsdparibas/imap-mailbox-doc/docs/tutorial/configuration.md

 # Configuration

-To configure IMAP mailbox, you need to create a [`ImapConfig`](/imap-mailbox-doc/docs/documentation/imap-config) object in a file.
+To configure IMAP mailbox, you need to create an [`ImapConfig`](/imap-mailbox-doc/docs/documentation/imap-config) object in a file or a variable.

-You can name this file as you wish.

 This is a configuration example, named here `imap-config.js`.